 “The hell’s that?” he gasped.

-The laughter and chatting of the group halted.
+The laughter and chatting of the group died down.
 Outside the firelight, shadows the size of semi-trucks edged around the curious group.
-Branches snapped, trees shook, and the ground trembled every time one took a step.
+Branches snapped, trees shook, and the ground trembled every time one moved.
 Before Derek could make out what they were, one of them–the largest–stepped into the light.

 Derek’s heart stopped beating.
 “Holy–!” he cried, falling back from the window.
 “THAT’S DEFINITELEY NOT REAL!” he shouted, scrambling away.
 But his eyes and ears said differently.